Experimental statistics

 I

 These are new, alternative statistical calculation methods that have not yet been finally tested, methodologically harmonized, validated as official statistics and included in the Official Statistics Program.
+Experimental statistics are not suitable for legislation.
 Indicators can be compiled on the basis of administrative data and based on mathematical calculations, statistics based on forecasts.

 How does it differ from Official Statistics?